 - Click Accept

 - Select the required features.
-I recommend to select the least minimum required components.
+I recommend selecting the least minimum required components.

 - Deployment Tools